JinA0218/JinA0218.github.io/_pages/about.md

 This autumn, I’m excited to join the [University of Washington](https://www.washington.edu/) as an exchange student and visiting student in the [Paul G. Allen School of Computer Science & Engineering](https://www.cs.washington.edu/)!
 I am sincerely thankful to my collaborators and advisors, whose support, mentorship, and shared wisdom have been vital to my growth and learning journey as a researcher.

+I love building connections with people from diverse backgrounds and discussing potential collaborations.
+Happy to [connect](https://x.com/jk020218) 😊!

 <!-- My research interest lies in

 - AI for Science